distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 We have also used `Bootstrap` for CSS and styling to achieve mobile friendly layouts and accessible visuals.

-In order to send network requests and responses we have used the `axios` AJAX library.

 #### 4.6.2.
 Backend

 We have written a Go web application and a Go HTTP server to serve that web application.
 We have aimed to expose a RESTful HTTP web API to the frontend.

 We have used the excellent Go standard library `net/http` to start a HTTP server.
 We use `Gorilla Mux` go library for routing.
 This allows us to specify advanced routes and specify a handler function that should serve those routes.
-Go contains built-in JSON and URL libraries for parsing contents into/from structs and retrieving parameters.

-The web application imports the cloud library in order to access the cloud and its API.

 To store user accounts, we have decided to use `PostgreSQL`, a relational database and a program.
-We decided that a relation based database will suit for user accounts or future data storage (many of ours structs have ID's, which correspond to Primary/Foreign Keys in a relational database).
+We decided that a relation based database will suit for user accounts and future storage needs.
 We use a third party ORM (object-relational mapper) library in Go to access the database.
 We have a Go wrapper for querying the database for an account's username and password.

 #### 4.6.3.
 Authentication